data-derp/exercise-ev-production-code/README.md

 # Exercise EV Production Code
 This repository is an example of what Production Code might be structured.
+Browse it or run it!
 - [x] Batch Processing - Bronze
 - [x] Batch Processing - Silver
 - [x] Batch Processing - Gold